DHBern/labsforlabs-dh2023-slides/slides.md

 - a team of experts in different fields is working together
 - this symbiosis enables people to do what they do best
-- Possibility to employ Junior-Devs
+- possibility to employ Junior Devs
 - even smaller projects can get hold of this team
 - the lab can be better organized and therefore more efficient than single developers